the-teachingRSE-project/competencies/competencies.md

       support from central services to support this.
 May only need to know part of code.&
-    Internal team training important to ensure ability to build necessary mental model of codebase and to document via text or tools to support sustainability.&
+    Internal team training important to ensure ability to build necessary mental model of codebase and to document it via text or tools to support sustainability.&
     As local team but likely stronger awareness of tooling and practices in place within RSE team to support this.
-It may only be necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.
+Distributinh work makes it only necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.